 Throughout his career as chief executive officer and chief operating officer he has developed and led teams that have successfully delivered software, SaaS, communication products and components to Global 1000 companies.
 His experience in building companies includes successful responsibilities for R&D, Quality, Service, Sales, Marketing, Manufacturing, Finance, IT, and M&A. In addition, Mr. Page has been responsible for many domestic and international relationships with major partners.
 Early in his career Mr. Page worked at Hewlett-Packard.
 He graduated from Cornell University with a B.S. in Electrical Engineering and holds an M.B.A from Harvard University.

-From 1964 to 1971, Mr. Caulfield was an investment banker for Breck, McNeish and Nagle, Inc.; Senior Securities Analyst, Aerospace Airlines and Venture Capital, Connecticut General Life Insurance Company, and Economist, Advanced Planning Group, Pratt & Whitney Division, United Technologies Corporation.
-Mr. Caulfield received a B.A. in Political Science and an M.A. in Economics from the University of Connecticut.
+From 1964 to 1971, Mr. Caulfield was an investment banker for Breck, McNeish and Nagle, Inc.; Senior Securities Analyst, Aerospace & Airlines and Venture Capital, Connecticut General Life Insurance Company, and

 Robert F. Ploder, since January 2016, has been Special Advisor to Boston Harbor and previously served on the Boston Harbor Board of Advisors.
-Mr. Ploder is President of Ploder Capital Management, which manages his family’s investments.
-Previously this firm was General Partner of Ploder Investment Partners, LP, a long/short U.S. equity hedge fund.
+Earlier he was General Partner of Ploder Investment Partners, LP, a long/short U.S. equity hedge fund.

-Mr. Ploder was Senior Financial Advisor, IBM Retirement Funds, responsible for running the $6 billion U.S. active equity portfolio and for designing and implementing various risk management systems until his retirement in 2006 after 15 years of service.
+Mr. Ploder was Senior Financial Advisor, IBM Retirement Funds.
+There he was responsible for running the $6 billion U.S. active equity portfolio and for designing and implementing various risk management systems until his retirement in 2006 after 15 years of service.

 Board of Advisors